ZupIT/beagle-docs/Settings/content/fr/docs/Tutoriais/Como fazer comunicação entre componentes.md

 ---
 title: Como fazer comunicação entre componentes
+weight: 220
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined